A Guide to Ordering 80 Percent Lowers Online

-For many at-home gunsmiths, wading through the information online about 80 percent lower receivers can be confusing.
+For many at-home gunsmiths, wading through the information online about 80 percent lowers can be confusing.
 In fact, the product’s name itself can cause confusion as it goes by many names on the market, including an “unfinished receiver,” an “unfinished lower,” or a “ghost gun.”

 Simply put, an 80 percent lower is a receiver that has the dimensions of a typical lower receiver.
 However, unlike a typical receiver, it is only 80 percent finished.
 This means the safety selector hole, fire control group pocket, as well as the hammer and trigger pins are incomplete.